bloopos/variadic_args/README.md

 # variadic_args
-A WIP attempt at creating variadic arguments for Rust.
+A crate that implements variadic arguments into Rust.

-# TODO List (For the time being.)
+# TODO List
-    * Clean up the code.
+    * Experiment with inline attributes.

-    * Improve code documentation.
+    * Keyword arguments.